Xandromus/friender/README.md

 ## Setup and Usage

-The friender app can be accessed through either the Heroku deployment above, or it can be run locally through Node using the server.js file on Port 3000.
+The friender app can be accessed either through the Heroku deployment above or it can be run locally through Node using the server.js file on Port 3000.

 ## Concepts Used